davidfstr/dafoster.net/index.md

 <h1>{{ page.title }}</h1>

 My name is [David Foster].
-On this site you will find [projects] I'm working on, [articles] I've written, and other useful information.
+On this site you will find [articles] I've written and [projects] I'm working on.

 Much information related to my activities prior to 2010 can also be found on my [old site].